manika137/manika137/README.md

 ### Hi there 👋

-I'm a passionat engineer from Delhi.
+I'm a passionate engineer from Delhi.

 ## GitHub Stats